aa-cc1/subnetting/README.md

 Last Host:  172.19.160.166
 Broascast: 172.19.160.167

-4. What is the Subnet Mask corresponding to a shorthand of /19?
+**4. What is the Subnet Mask corresponding to a shorthand of /19?**

    Subnet Mask: 255.255.224.0

    Explanation: There are 32 bits in IPv4 binary and /19 let us know that there are nineteen 1's so there must be thirteen 0's.
    In binary, it should look something like: 11111111.11111111.11100000.00000 and converted to decimal will be 255.255.224.0 .

-5.
+If your interested in trying some out yourself, head over to Subnetting.net (www.subnetting.net) .